IT-EXPERTS-AT/tagger/taggercli/README.md

 ## Installation

 The taggercli can be installed via pip.
-Running  `pip install PLACEHOLDER PYPI NAME` will install the CLI
+Running  `pip install git+https://github.com/IT-EXPERTS-AT/tagger.git#egg=taggercli&subdirectory=taggercli` will install the CLI from sources.
+We are working on a PyPi release!

 ## Usage